You might remember the old song from the group "Chicago," "Baby What a Big Surprise." Here are some of the lyrics

-The song had nothing to do with getting older and the financial costs and burdens associated with aging.
-However, usually you want to avoid the big surprises many families face when they don't prepare their family and finances for the consequences of longevity and long-term care.
+When you heard the song on the radio back in the day, you probably were not thinking about getting older and the consequences of aging.
+The song has nothing to do with getting older and the financial costs and burdens associated with aging.
+However, usually, you want to avoid the big surprises many families face when they don't prepare their family and finances for the results of longevity and long-term health care.

-There are big surprises around the corner that many people, and even their financial advisors, forget about when planning for a successful future retirement.
+There are big surprises around the corner, and many people, even their financial advisors, neglect when planning for a successful future retirement.
 You might prepare for ordinary health expenses, lifestyle, vacations, and legacy concerns.
-The big surprise many people face but don't prepare for is the cost of long-term care services.
+The big surprise that can be devastating but many people don't prepare for is the cost of long-term care services.

 The fact is most of us will need some type of long-term care service or support during our lifetime.
-While the majority of people who require extended care are older, we now see many people under age 65 need extended care services.
+While most people who require extended care are older, we now see many people under age 65 need extended care services.

 You Like Numbers?
 Here are Numbers

 Here are some numbers which may surprise you:

 - 48%: Percentage of adults who are 65 years or older who will require long-term care services for up to 12 months, 2018 – U.S. Department of Health and Human Services

 - 21%: Percentage of adults who are 65 years or older who will require long-term care services for between 2 and 4.9 years, 2018 – U.S. Department of Health and Human Services

 - 13%: Percentage of adults who are 65 years or older who will require long-term care services for more than 5 years, 2018 – U.S. Department of Health and Human Services